 Eat healthy.
 Sometimes it may be easiest to grab fast food or to skip a meal, but don’t make this a habit.
 Strive to eat balanced meals regularly.
 A diet that consists mostly of plant-based foods is best.
 Include plenty of fruits and vegetables.

 Exercise.
 Working out is one of the best things you can do to stay healthy and keep up your stamina.
 Experts recommend doing 30 minutes of an activity that gets your heart rate up (such as walking briskly or jogging) four to five times a week and exercises that help maintain flexibility, such as yoga or Pilates, one to two times a week.

 Get plenty of rest.
 Practice good sleeping habits by taking time to wind down and relax before bedtime, and try to get six to eight hours of sleep per night.
 Practicing relaxation techniques and deep-breathing exercises can also help reduce stress.

 Keep up with your own doctor’s appointments and medications.
 Make sure you get regular checkups from your primary care physician and for any health conditions you may have.
 Stay on track with your medications and recommended cancer screenings such as mammograms and colonoscopies.

 Find someone to open up to.
 Don’t keep your emotions bottled up.
-Sharing your feelings with someone you trust – your partner, sibling, other family member, friend, spiritual leader, or social worker – can make your concerns seem more manageable.
+Sharing your feelings with someone you trust—your partner, sibling, another family member, friend, spiritual leader or social worker—can make your concerns seem more manageable.
 Caregiver support groups are also available both in-person and online.
 These can give you an opportunity to meet and learn from others in similar situations.